awslabs/aws-encryption-sdk-specification/changes/2023_7_12_update-keystore-structure/background.md

 The current keystore DDB table relies on the branch key id and version being random.

-By making the branch key the partition key we can easily group versions together.
+By making the branch key ID the partition key we can easily group versions together.
 By using GUIDs as the branch key ID, e.g. the partition key, we have a strong control that each branch key is unique.
 However, customers want to use their own id for the branch key to simplify binding a branch keys to their customers.